Mayor’s Office of Resiliency

 The NYC Mayor’s Office of Resiliency is excited to partner on this project that will allow us to detect and monitor flooding in real time across vulnerable neighborhoods.
 The increasing use of connected technologies in NYC is sharpening our understanding of localized climate threats and informing our response to emerging threats.

-Mayor’s Office of the Chief Technology Officer
+Office of Technology and Innovation

 CUNY Advanced Science Research Center

-The Environmental Science Initiative at the CUNY Advanced Science Research Center (ASRC) is co-leading the design and deployment of the flood sensors and the FloodNet.NYC data portal.
+The Environmental Science Initiative at the CUNY Advanced Science Research Center (ASRC) is co-leading the design and deployment of the flood sensors and the FloodNet.nyc data portal.

 Center for the Study of Brooklyn